-Ans: As per provisions of section 194J of the Income Tax Act, 1961 requires every person to deduct TDS @ 10% on the following payment made to a resident person –
+Ans: As per provisions of section 194J of the Income Tax Act, 1961 requires every person to deduct TDS @ 10% or 2% depending on case to case basis on the following payment made to a resident person –

 Ans: If the TDS is deducted under section 194J and total net income of the year is below the taxable income, then the payee can claim for refund of TDS so deducted under section 194J by the filing of an income tax return.